P2PHackClub/2019-website/src/missions/hackclubmeeting-1.md

 `<!DOCTYPE html>` tells the browser what version of HTML to expect.
 Since it is a language, HTML is constantly growing and updating, so there are multiple versions.
 In our case, we are going to use HTML5, the latest version.

+`<title></title>` holds information about the title of the site.
+The title of a webpage is shown in each tab.
+Try changing it to make your website unique!

+`<meta charset="UTF-8">` tells your browser how to display text on your site.
+Without it, some text might look look wrong on your site.

 ### 2) Previewing the Page

 Let's check out what our HTML file looks like in Live Preview!
 To do this, hover over the **Preview** panel above the editor, and click **"Side-by-side"** (or press CTRL + E).